-The regulations defined in 1 b), 4 a) and 4 b) above apply accordingly with regard to any equity interests in real estate companies that may be held directly or indirectly by the company for the account of the investment fund, and with regard to the properties held by those companies.
+The provisions of point (b) of paragraph 1 and points (a) and (b) of paragraph 4 above apply accordingly with regard to any equity interests in real estate companies that may be held directly or indirectly by the company for the account of the investment fund, and with regard to the properties held by those companies.

-The fee payable to the company in accordance with 1 b) shall be calculated as follows: If a real estate company acquires, sells, converts, constructs or develops a property, the purchase price or construction costs for the property shall be recognised for accounting purposes.
+The fee payable to the company under point (b) of paragraph 1 above shall be calculated as follows: If a real estate company acquires, sells, converts, constructs or develops a property, the purchase price or construction costs for the property shall be recognised for accounting purposes.
 If a real estate company is acquired or sold, the market value of the properties in its portfolio shall be recognised for accounting purposes.
 If the investment fund merely holds, acquires or sells an equity interest in a real estate company, the market value or construction costs shall be recognised in proportion to the size of the shareholding in each case.

-The expenses to be reimbursed in accordance with 4 a) and 4 b) shall be calculated based on the size of the investment fund's shareholding in each real estate company.
-By way of derogation from the above regulations, any expenses incurred by a real estate company due to special requirements under the KAGB shall not be charged proportionately, but in full, to the investment fund(s) for the account of which an equity interest is held in the company and to which such requirements apply.
+The expenses to be reimbursed in accordance with points (a) and (b) of paragraph 4 above shall be calculated based on the size of the investment fund's shareholding in each real estate company.
+By way of derogation from the above, any expenses incurred by a real estate company due to special requirements under the KAGB shall not be charged proportionately, but in full, to the investment fund(s) for the account of which an equity interest is held in the company and to which such requirements apply.

 7. In the annual and semi-annual report, the company must disclose the total amount of front-end and back-end loads that have been charged to the investment fund during the reporting period for the acquisition and redemption of shares pursuant to Section 196 KAGB.
 In the case of shares that are managed directly or indirectly by the company itself or by another undertaking associated with the company through a significant direct or indirect interest, the company or the other undertaking shall not be permitted to charge any front-end or back-end loads for such acquisitions and redemptions.
-In the annual and semi-annual report, the company must disclose the fees that have been charged to the investment fund by the company itself, by another alternative investment fund manager, by an investment stock corporation, by another undertaking associated with the company through a significant direct or indirect interest or by a foreign investment company, including its management company, as a management charge for the shares held in the investment
+In the annual and semi-annual report, the company must disclose the fees that have been charged to the investment fund by the company itself, by another alternative investment fund manager, by an investment stock corporation, by another undertaking associated with the company through a significant direct or indirect interest or by a foreign investment company, including its management company, as a management charge for the shares held in the investment fund.